Parasitic-free gate: A protected switch between idle and entangled states: Examples of the PF gate

-To test the performance of the PF gate we numerically study six sample devices all parametrized on the circuit of Fig.~\ref{fig:circuit}(a).
+To test the performance of the PF gate we numerically study seven sample devices all parametrized on the circuit of Fig.~\ref{fig:circuit}(a).
 These devices are listed in Table \ref{tab:device}.
-The capacitive direct coupling $g_{12}$ are grouped in 3 values, the weakest for device 1, intermediate for devices 2, 3, 4, and the strongest on devices 5 and 6.
+The capacitive direct coupling $g_{12}$ are grouped in 3 values, the weakest for device 1, intermediate for devices 2, 3, 4, 7, and the strongest in devices 5 and 6.
 Among devices in the intermediate $g_{12}$ group device 3 has stronger coupler anharmonicity, while devices 2 and 4 have similar coupler anharmonicity, yet in device 4 qubit anharmonicity is stronger.
+Specifically, device 7 stays out of straddling regime where $|\Delta|>|\delta|$ and the tunable coupler has positive anharmonicity.
 In the group of devices 5 and 6 with the strongest $g_{12}$, the qubit-qubit detuning frequency is stronger compared to all other devices with the difference that device 5 is on a hybrid circuit by combining a transmon and a Capacitively Shunted Flux Qubit (CSFQ) while device 6 is on a transmon-transmon circuit.
-We consider universal qubit-coupler coupling strength $g_{1c}/2\pi=g_{2c}/2\pi=95$~MHz for all devices.
+We consider universal qubit-coupler coupling strength $g_{1c}/2\pi=g_{2c}/2\pi=95$~MHz parked at $\omega_c=4.8$ GHz for all devices.

 We evaluate the static $ZZ$ interaction using the parameters listed in Table~\ref{tab:device}.
 We take three different approaches for our evaluations.
 In one approach we numerically diagonalize the Hamiltonian~(\ref{eq.hcoupler}) in a large Hilbert space.
 We tested these results with yet another numerical formalism proposed recently in Ref.~\cite{li2021non-perturbative}, namely the Non-Perturbative Analytical Diagonalization (NPAD) method.
 These two methods give rise to the same result as plotted in Fig. (\ref{fig:staticzz}) in Appendix \ref{app compare}.
 In the same plot we also present the second order Schrieffer-Wolff perturbative results as SWT, which turns out to be consistent with the numerical results only when the coupler frequency is tuned far away from qubits.